 Brownsville struggles with high unemployment and has the nation’s highest concentration of public housing.
 It has a reputation as a “beleaguered” neighborhood with persistent poverty and high crime rates, but that narrow view sells the community short and does not account for its forward momentum.

 For example, the Brownsville Partnership engages residents and partner organizations to address health, safety and economic prosperity.
 They are organized by Community Solutions, a non-profit service agency committed to strengthening communities and ending homelessness.
-The Brownsville Partnership is one of nine New York sites that form the Healthy Neighborhoods learning network, funded by the New York State Health Foundation and New York Community Trust and supported by Active Living By Design.
+The Brownsville Partnership is one of nine New York sites that form the Healthy Neighborhoods learning network, funded by the New York State Health Foundation and New York Community Trust and supported by Healthy Places by Design.

 The afternoon in Brownsville was part of an experiential learning meeting that project leaders and partners from these nine communities attended.
 Our guides for the afternoon were community partners, Brownsville residents and members of the Community Solutions team.
 They led 60 people through a group brainstorming process known as Human-Centered Design (HCD), or “design thinking,” which is a creative approach to problem solving that starts with community residents’ ideas and ends by specifying new solutions.
 HCD, which was developed by the design and innovation firm Ideo, consists of three phases: inspiration, ideation and implementation.